ebnerlena/can-I-joke-on-you/robot_ui/README.md

 - BMO Cute, idle animation: https://sketchfab.com/3d-models/bmo-cute-model-3d-free-download-fe780b22c5b04ad0b0d6360687adf623
 - Billy-tankMaterial: has idle and dance animation
 - Expressive Robot from three.js Example has best animations

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Resources